adumont/adumont.github.io/calculators.md

 ## HP 41C

 I acquired this HP-41C in July 2022.
-This one is a *fullnut* model, manufactured in 1980 in Corvallis, Oregon (USA).
+This one is a *fullnut*, *tall keys* model, manufactured in 1980 in Corvallis, Oregon (USA).

 [![](../../assets/img/hp41c/hp41c_01.jpg)](/pages/hp41c/)